MyGet/MyGetDocs/Docs.Site/Docs/Reference/Symbols.markdown

 MyGet symbols support lets consumers of our NuGet packages step through the source code and integrate with Visual Studio and tools like WinDbg.

-MyGet comes with its own symbol server but also provides integration with [SymbolSource.org](/docs/reference/symbolsource).
+MyGet comes with its own symbol server that supports pushing symbols as well as consuming symbols and source indexing.
+Both managed and native assemblies and symbols are supported.

 ## Pushing symbols packages to MyGet